Kaya (Mijikenda)

-A kaya (plural makaya or kayas) is a sacred forest of the Mijikenda people in the former Coast Province of Kenya.
-A kaya is considered to be an intrinsic source of ritual power and the origin of cultural identity; it is also a place of prayer for members of the Mijikenda ethnic group.
+A kaya (plural makaya or kayas) is a sacred site of the Mijikenda people in the former Coast Province of Kenya.
+Often located within sacred forests, a kaya is considered to be an intrinsic source of ritual power and the origin of cultural identity; it is also a place of prayer for members of the Mijikenda ethnic group.
 The settlement, ritual centre, and fortified enclosure associated with the forest are also part of the kaya.
+This ecozone is thought to be the only living example of what the ecosystem was like during the early settlement period of the East African coast.
 In the present day, the kaya is also referred to as a traditional organizational unit of the Mijikenda.
-Eleven of the approximately 30 separate makaya have been grouped together and inscribed as the Sacred Mijikenda Kaya Forests, a UNESCO World Heritage Site.
+Eleven of the approximately 60 separate makaya have been grouped together and inscribed as the Sacred Mijikenda Kaya Forests, a UNESCO World Heritage Site.